futreall/erigon/README.md

 - Use Docker: see [docker-compose.yml](./docker-compose.yml)

-- Use WSL (Windows Subsystem for Linux) **strictly on version 2**.
-Under this option you can build Erigon just as you would on a regular Linux distribution.
-You can point your data also to any of the mounted Windows partitions ( eg. `/mnt/c/[...]`, `/mnt/d/[...]` etc) but in such case be advised performance is impacted: this is due to the fact those mount points use `DrvFS` which is a [network file system](https://github.com/erigontech/erigon?tab=readme-ov-file#cloud-network-drives) and,
+- Use WSL2 (Windows Subsystem for Linux).
+Can point your data to any of the mounted Windows partitions ( eg. `/mnt/c/[...]`, `/mnt/d/[...]` etc) but in such case be advised performance is impacted: this is due to the fact those mount points use `DrvFS` which is a [network file system](https://github.com/erigontech/erigon?tab=readme-ov-file#cloud-network-drives) and,